Skip to Main Content

 Behind the beat

-Tessa Johnson and Alli Kaufman September 5, 2025
+Tessa Johnson, Managing Editor September 5, 2025

 12 hours a week, 173 performers, five months of preparation are all concentrated into just eight minutes of performance.
 “As soon as I walk on the field I clear my mind and just let my muscle memory...